OscarSong2003/MeetingNoteAnalyzer/README.md

 - A simple interface that allows the user to record one/multiple voices
 - Uses Django as backend framework, and Forte to conduct processing.
-Also uses google speech to text recognition API to transcript text.
+Also uses google speech to text recognition API to transcribe text.
 - Conducts speaker segmentation to identify speakers.
 - Uses Stave to display the annotations
 - Front end is built using React, React-Bootstrap, React-voice-recording library, and Chokra UI